truzo/tomango-2018/site/content/blog/regulations-for-selling-online-important-update.md

 title: "Regulations for selling online - important update"
 author: "mark"
 date: 2014-07-14 16:30:35
-excerpt: There's been an important change to the rules for selling online with the introduction of the Consumer Contracts Regulations. blog/categories:
+description: There's been an important change to the rules for selling online with the introduction of the Consumer Contracts Regulations. blog/categories:
  - latest-news
  - tips-and-advice